GVSU-Computing-Club/gvsu-computing-club-website/src/pages/posts/EntityFramework.md

 7. Migrations.
 Lets have EnitityFramework now generate our database table based on the CISClassModel class. <br/> &nbsp; &#8594; &nbsp; `dotnet ef migrations add AddCISClassToDB` <br/> &nbsp; &#8594; &nbsp; `dotnet ef database update`

-8. Look at the data in Azure Data Studio
+8. Look at the data in Azure Data Studio.

-9. Add our context to our controllers
+9. Add our context to our controllers.

 10. POST, PUT, DELETE Requests.